Kiran-255666/Agentic_AI_Training_Foundations/Instructions/Exercises/lab03-mcp-integration/mcp-integration.md

     Now your client session is ready for use with your Azure AI Agent.

-## Connect the MCP tools to your agent
+## Connect the MCP tools to your agent (We have already updated the mentioned files with the code mentioned in the instruction, but we would highly suggest going through it before executing it)

 In this task, you'll connect the MCP server tools to your agent so that it can call them in response to user prompts.